Big Data Platform

 The SQL editor opens in the Studio to display a list of the analyzed rows.

-Right-click the business rule results in the second table, or right-click the result bar in the chart itself and select:
+- Right-click the business rule results in the second table, or right-click the result bar in the chart itself.

 Option To...
 View valid rows access a list in the SQL editor of all valid rows measured against the pattern used on the selected table View invalid rows access a list in the SQL editor of all invalid rows measured against the pattern used on the selected table Analyze duplicates generates a ready-to-use analysis that analyzes duplicates in the table, if any, and give the row and duplicate counts.
 Generate Job generate a Job that uses the Extract Load Transform process to write the valid or invalid rows of the analyzed table in an output file.